-The North Carolina Paralegal Association offers two scholarships each year to help pay tuition or for the Certified Legal Assistant and Advanced Paralegal Certification national exam.
+The North Carolina Paralegal Association offers two scholarships each year to help pay for tuition or for the Certified Legal Assistant and Advanced Paralegal Certification national exam.
 Brush up on your writing skills as you’ll need to compose an essay for both.

 Tampa Bay Paralegal Association Scholarships:

-Three scholarships are offered annually by the Tampa Bay Paralegal Association: a professional development scholarship, student scholarship and board certification scholarship.
+Three scholarships are offered annually by the Tampa Bay Paralegal Association: a professional development scholarship, student scholarship, and board certification scholarship.